 Follow Brian on Instagram @bpdannelly and follow us while you are at it @gAyApodcast.

 Thank you for listening.
 Please rate and review if you have found this information helpful.

 If you are interested in sharing your story, getting involved with the show, or just saying hi, please e-mail me at firstname.lastname@example.org

 Or Follow Us wherever you are listening so you can get new episodes when they come out every Monday and Thursday.
-Until that time, stay sober, friends!Support the show
+Until that time, stay sober, friends!The Most Interesting & Successful LGBTQ People

 Hi everyone.
 And welcome to gay.
 A podcast about sobriety for the LGBTQ plus community and our allies.
 I'm your host, Steve Bennet-Martin.
 I am an alcoholic and I am grateful for my favorite show of all time.
 Buffy the vampire Slayer.
 As of this recording, I am 339 days sober.
 And today we're welcoming a guest to share their experience, wisdom and hope with you.
 Welcome to the show.Brian:

 Hey, how you doing?Steve: